anshulsamar/anshulsamar.github.io/_drafts/indianguidetolove.md

 You tell your grandmother you’ll give it a shot.
 You call a rickshaw to the girl’s house.
 You meet the girl.
 You meet her parents.
-You meet her uncles and aunts.
+You meet her uncles and her aunts.
 You make small talk.

 But back home, you say you aren’t ready.
 You remind her you are only 28.
 But your grandmother sits you down and makes it plain: I’m getting old, she says.